-Scott and Randy removed The Brothers Vineyard following the 2009 harvest and replanted ... for the third time since the Snowdens came to the property ... in the spring of 2011.
-The westernmost portion of The Brothers Vineyard, which includes Palomino Hill, is now planted with Clone 337 (Entav Clone 15).
-An extremely successful test block of this clone had been planted on the property in the early 1990s, hence the selection of 337 for the Palomino Hill terroir.
+Scott and Randy removed The Brothers Vineyard following the 2009 harvest and replanted in the spring of 2011 -- the third time the Snowden family has replanted this field.
+Most of the westernmost third of The Brothers Vineyard, which includes Palomino Hill, was planted with Clone 337 (Entav Clone 15).
+After further thought, in 2017 part of the Clone 337 section was removed and replaced with Cabernet Franc, which is not yet producing.
 The central portion of The Brothers is planted to Clone 191.
-The eastern slope of the vineyard is Clone 169.
+The eastern third of the Brothers Vineyard is planted to Clone 169.